glouie/jira.nvim/README.md

-  keymap = "<leader>ji", -- key used to open the popup for the issue under the cursor issue_pattern = "%u+-%d+", -- Lua pattern for matching issue keys highlight_group = "JiraIssue", -- highlight used to underline matches popup = {
+  keymap = "<leader>ji", -- key used to open the popup for the issue under the cursor issue_pattern = "%u+-%d+", -- Lua pattern for matching issue keys highlight_group = "JiraIssue", -- highlight used to underline matches ignored_projects = { "SEV" }, -- project keys to skip when scanning for issue matches popup = {
     width = 0.6,
     height = 0.7,